webplatform/docs/guides/html_structural_elements/index.md

 === <aside> ===

-You may have noticed that we used an <code>&lt;aside&gt;</code> element to markup the second sidebar, the one containing latest gigs and contact details.
+You may have noticed that we used an <code>&lt;aside&gt;</code> element to mark up the second sidebar, the one containing latest gigs and contact details.
 This is perfectly appropriate, as <code>&lt;aside&gt;</code> is for marking up pieces of information that are related to the main flow, but don't fit into it directly.